A canning rack will eventually tend to rust and will need to be replaced.

 I have also seen mini canning racks that are smaller than standard.

 You can be creative when it comes to the rack if you want to use a stockpot for water bath.
 The only rules are,

 - The jars must be covered with water by 2 inches.

 - The jars must be held up off the bottom of the canner.

 It worked very satisfactorily.
 It is now stored in the canner – ready for next time.
-Thanks for a great site! ~ Susan
+Thanks for a great site!”

 A friend of mine is an antiques nut, and she has a few old canning racks.
 They don’t appear to be rusted, just very old and the metal is dull.

-My question is, is it ok to use them until I get a canner with a rack?
+My question is, is it okay to use them until I get a canner with a rack?
 Maybe I’m overly cautious, but I didn’t know if by using the old racks that something might leach into the water, and if it could be harmful?
-Thanks for a GREAT site!
+Thanks for a GREAT site!”

-Pressure canning can be intimidating or downright scary for some!
-Lose the fear and educate yourself on the different brands available, safety features, and how they work with the help of SimplyCanning.
+Lose the fear on pressure canning and educate yourself on the different brands available, safety features, and how they work with the help of SimplyCanning.